John30013/disqus-auto-expand/README.md

 Note that your changes on the Configuration options page are saved automatically.
 And if you use your browser’s synchronization feature, your settings will be synchronized to your other browsers.

+#### Load all content

+_**Note**: as of June 20, 2019, this feature is currently only available for Chrome, and has not yet been published to the Chrome web store._

+Click this button to repeatedly expand all content and reply links until all of the discussion’s content is loaded.
+This is most useful for discussions that are not receiving any new comments or replies.
+The goal is to allow searching the full content of the discussion using your browser’s “Find...”
+(Ctrl+F) command.

+Note that this button is only available from the popup version of the options page, since it applies to the currently active window/tab that contains a Disqus discussion.

+Since this option could load a lot of data (and media, if you have [Display Media mode enabled](#a-note-about-hidden-media-items)), this is not a persistent option.
+Instead, you can use this button to load all of the content on demand.
+When you click this button you will be prompted to confirm that you want to proceed.

 #### Expand hidden/new replies

 These are the links Disqus displays when a comment has more than 6 replies (“More replies”), or when another user submits a reply while you are viewing the comment (“New replies”).
 Enabling these options will expand these links as they come into view.